webstack-builders/webstackbuilders.com/docs/TYPESCRIPT.md

 # TypeScript Examples

+1. Notes
+1. TypeScript Configuration Files
+1. Typing React components using GraphQL
+1. Using Promise chained from `import` and Webstack bundling
+1. Use an arrow function to define a generic in a JSX file
+1. Generic React Component Example
+1. Convenience Generic Pattern
+1. Adding a `never` return call to a function
+1. Type check an array index
+1. Generic for array index
+1. Capturing the type of a variable
+1. Capture keys of an object as a type using `keyof` and `typeof`
+1. Exception handling
+1. Parameter name is carried to object key
+1. Destructuring a method out of a new class instance to create a static property
+1. Instantiate a generic class with a concrete type
+1. Static and regular class methods
+1. Generic Functions
+1. Generic Factories
+1. Feed return type of one function into the type for another object
+1. Using index values to select types
+1. Type check function signature overloads
+1. Example of a constraint on T
+1. Example of moving constraint in above example out and using a conditional
+1. Example for a flatten method that takes either arrays or primitives, using a conditional
+1. Example for a flatten method that takes either arrays or primitives, using `infer` keyword
+1. Useful helper type aliases based on `infer`
+1. Mapped types
+1. Distributive Conditional Types
+1. Using string literals in types
+1. Type Guards
+1. Key Remapping via `as`
+1. Definition of utility types
+1. Import a definition file
+1. Example React Class with Lifecycle Methods

+## Notes

-### Make sure that `main`, `typings`, and a `prepublishOnly` script is defined in all TypeScript `package.json` files and declaration is set to true in `tsconfig.json`.
-These fields tell the consuming codebase where the type definitions are, what the entry point is, and most importantly how to build each pacakge:
+- Make sure that `main`, `typings`, and a `prepublishOnly` script is defined in all TypeScript `package.json` files and declaration is set to true in `tsconfig.json`.
+These fields tell the consuming codebase where the type definitions are, what the entry point is, and most importantly how to build each package:

 ```json
 {